metadatacenter/cedar-template-editor/README.md

 2) Install gulp in your project devDependencies: `$ npm install --save-dev gulp`

+Install all the project dependencies:

+`$ npm install`

 ## Running the web application

 Go to the project's root folder and execute `$ gulp`